Correct at 30/06/2023

 When assessing a company director’s mortgage application, lenders will usually look at how much salary is taken as well as any dividends received, as these can often make up a large proportion of a director’s annual income.
 Most lenders won’t take any profit retained in the company into account, although some specialist lenders may consider this.

-Directors who don’t have several years’ worth of income evidence available may be able to boost their chances of having their mortgage application accepted if they have an excellent credit score and a substantial deposit to put down.
+Mortgage providers will usually want to see at least two years of income and tax returns, so when applying for a mortgage as a director, you should ensure that you have thorough records.
+Directors who don’t have several years’ worth of income evidence available may be able to boost their chances of having their mortgage application accepted if they have an excellent credit score and a substantial deposit.

 If you’re a company director, you’ll need to provide proof of earnings for at least the last two years – or ideally three - to be eligible to apply for a mortgage.
+Lenders will look at your expenditure and may also want details of future projected income, to assess your affordability.
 Find out more in our guide 'How to get a mortgage if you're self-employed'

 The amount you’ll be able borrow will depend on your income and overall financial picture.
-Lenders’ affordability criteria can vary widely – at L&C we can advise which lenders specialise in director mortgages.
+Most lenders will allow you to borrow between four and five times your income, but affordability criteria can vary widely.
+At L&C we can advise which lenders specialise in director mortgages.

-Some specialist lenders may allow a company to take out a Buy to Let mortgage in a limited company’s name, but they will usually want a personal guarantee that the company director will cover the mortgage payments if the company fails.
+Some specialist lenders may allow a company to take out a Buy to Let mortgage in a limited company’s name, but they will usually want a personal guarantee that a company director will cover the mortgage payments if the company fails.
+Here at L&C, we can advise whether this is the right option for you and your business and advise which lenders offer such arrangements.

 Choosing the right mortgage for you can be really tricky.